dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 ## Razor components

 Razor components are self-contained chunks of user interface (UI), such as a page, dialog, or form.
-Razor Components are normal .NET classes that define UI rendering logic and client-side event handlers.
+Razor components are normal .NET classes that define UI rendering logic and client-side event handlers.
 You can create rich interactive web apps without JavaScript.

 Razor components are typically authored using Razor syntax, a natural blend of HTML and C#.
-Razor Components are similar to Razor Pages and MVC views in that they both use Razor.
+Razor components are similar to Razor Pages and MVC views in that they both use Razor.
 Unlike pages and views, which are based on a request-response model, components are used specifically for handling UI composition.

 For more information, see <xref:blazor/index>.